Independent Researcher, Australia

 Tel Aviv University, Israel

 Ilana Klima Ronen earned her PhD in Science Education from Tel- Aviv University.
 Following five years of biochemistry research focusing on bile acid synthesis and recovery of hepatic clearance in the rat liver, she began her educational career.
 She headed the Honors program and the Science specialization at Kibbutzim College of Education, Technology and Arts.
 Ilana established communities of learners as part of service learning and led changes in the practice of pre-service students in line with the PDS model.
 As a member in the science faculty she is teaching physics and chemistry courses and supervising M.Ed students who conduct research in environmental education.
 Her research interests including alternative conceptions in science education; emergent knowledge in communities of learners; improving science education via professional development schools access; community service learning; ICT implementation in education; and collaborative learning.

 Hakuoh University, Japan

-Akihiro Saito is a lecturer in the Faculty of Education, Hakuoh University, Japan.
+Akihiro Saito is an associate professor in the Faculty of Education, Hakuoh University, Japan.
 His research interests include the psychology and sociology of language learning, education policy, and critical discourse theory.
 He is currently an editorial board member of the journal Dialogic Pedagogy.
 He also serves as a reviewer for System (Elsevier) and the Australian Review of Applied Linguistics (John Benjamins).
 His articles have appeared in the International Journal of Applied Linguistics (Wiley-Blackwell), System (Elsevier), and others.
 He is the recipient of the Japanese Association of Qualitative Psychology International Research and Collaboration Promotion Award 2016.

 Tarumanagara University, Indonesia